4 Best Free VPNs for PC: Safe for Windows 10 & 11 (2025)

 Do free Windows VPNs work in countries with strict internet controls?

 It's very rare to find a free VPN that works reliably in countries with strict internet controls like China, Russia, and Iran.
-However, the #4 VPN on this list does work on restrictive networks and can be a viable option.
+However, hide.me is a free VPN that can work on many restrictive networks.
+This is because it comes with a feature called obfuscation when you access its SoftEther protocol.
+It can make VPN traffic look like regular traffic, so it’s less likely to get blocked.

 Are free VPNs compatible with Windows 7 and older versions?